ITU-BDSA23-GROUP19/Chirp/docs/report.md

 Our typical flow when it comes to adding new features, was to first write an issue.
 If the feature was from our weekly project work, we would base the description and acceptance criteria on that.
 We then added the issue to the project board and when someone started working on the issue, they assigned themselves to it and moved it to "In Progress".

 Then it came to the implementation itself.
-We would usually be two or three people working together, and after we learned about pair programming, we began doing it that way.
+We would usually be two or three people working together after we learned about pair programming.
 How long it took to make varied greatly.
 When we had problems, we would frequently look up guides or consult a TA.
 When the feature was finished, we would always make sure that it worked locally before pushing it to main.

 Our commit graph is not equal but there can be several different reasons for this, such as a member being sick or spending a lot of time working on Azure, especially because we ran out of credits and had to do it again.
 The frequency at which each person commits also varies, as some people commit a lot while working on a feature, while others do it less, so that also has an influence.